 Tzatziki is a traditional Greek sauce or dip made with Greek yogurt, cucumber, garlic, and fresh herbs.
 It's known for its creamy texture and refreshing flavors.

-Ingredients and substitutions for Greek Tzatziki
+Ingredients and substitutions for Tzatziki

 - Greek yogurt: Greek yogurt is strained of the whey found in standard plain yogurt which means it has less liquid and results in a much thicker yogurt that is the perfect base for your tzatziki.